-Summaries of the time-equated results produced by each algorithm on each of the human data sets are shown in Table 2. (em-indclus took much longer than the other algorithms and its performance is shown separately in Table 3.)
-The mean VAF for each algorithm is listed, along with the inter-quartile range (IQR) and the mean number of runs that were necessary to achieve time parity with the slowest algorithm on that data set (r).
+The small numbers below the bars indicate how many runs were necessary on average to achieve time parity with the slowest algorithm on that data set.
 On most instances, there is remarkable variance in the VAF achieved by each algorithm.2 Overall, despite the variety of approaches that have been brought to bear over the years, the original indclus algorithm appears to be the best.
-(Results in which another algorithm was superior to indclus are marked with a box.)
-Animals-s is the only data set on which its median performance was not the best, and its overall distribution of results is consistently competitive.
+Animals-small is the only data set on which its median performance is not the best, and its overall distribution of results is consistently competitive.
 It is revealing to note the differences in performance between the original and reimplemented versions of sindclus.
 Small changes in the handling of boundary cases make a large difference in the performance of the algorithm.

 Surprisingly, on the synthetic data sets (not shown), the relative performance of the algorithms was quite different, and almost the same on the noisy data as on the noise-free data.
-(This suggests that the randomly generated data sets that are commonly used to evaluate ADCLUS algorithms do not accurately reflect the problems of interest to practitioners.) ewindclus performed best here, although it was only occasionally able to recover the original models from the noise-free data.
+(This suggests that the randomly generated data sets that are commonly used to evaluate INDCLUS algorithms do not accurately reflect the problems of interest to practitioners.) ewindclus performed best here, although it was only occasionally able to recover the original models from the noise-free data.